How to Start a Nonprofit in Wyoming: A Step-by-Step Guide

 - Provides immediate EIN assignment

-- Operates during specific business hours, according to the IRS website.
+- Operates during specific business hours

 Alternative Methods: